 Focus on hospitality: I really appreciate the time you spent putting this meal together… the warm day… the snowy day … the yummy Jell-O mold … the new family member … the traditions … your love despite your differences (only if there is any) … your memories of a good time you once had together … your mutual love of Game of Thrones.

-Ask questions: Irrelevant ones (Tell me again about how our family moved Here from There in the 1920s) or relevant ones: So you think AlabamaChildAbuser should have gotten the seat?
+Ask questions: Irrelevant ones (Tell me again about how our family moved Here from There in the 1920s) or relevant ones: So you think Brett Kavanaugh’s life was ruined?
 Do you think there should be any consequences for what he did?
-Oh, you don’t believe the women?
-How did you decide not to believe them?
+Oh, you don’t believe Christine Blasey Ford?
+How did you decide not to believe her?
 Are there people who have reported sexual abuse who you have believed?
 What was the difference in that situation?
-This can take up a lot of time.
+This Q and A can take up a lot of time.

 Get mindful: Tune out what’s going on for a few seconds, a minute, or 20.
 Take some breaths and NOTICE them.
 Feel your feet on the floor.
 Feel the feelings in your body and just be with them.
 Accept them for the moment don’t try to change them.

-While it’s powerful to engage in conversations about racism, sexism, immigration, LGBTQ rights and more, remember that it’s not your job to change people’s minds — and certainly not in one sitting.
+While it’s powerful to engage in conversations about racism, sexism, immigration, LGBTQ rights and more, remember that you may not be able to change people’s minds — and certainly not in one sitting.

 Most of all, keep yourself safe, both physically and emotionally.
-If something threatens your safety, leave, use your words, or get help.
+If something threatens your (physical or emotional) safety, leave, use your words, or get help.

 National Domestic Violence Hotline: (800) 799-7233/(800) 787-3224 TTY